Experience the world of the Rocky Mountain Grizzly Bear

 - Comfortable accommodation in riverside cabins and first-class cooking

-A four-night grizzly-viewing holiday in September or October starts at C$1,400 per person plus taxes.
+A four-night grizzly-viewing holiday in September or October starts at C$1,750 per person plus tax.
 This price is based on double occupancy.
+It includes all meals, drinks, accommodation, tours and a $50 donation to our grizzly bear conservation fund.